Skip to main content

 RhinoGear vs GOAT (thegoatco.au) nose strips compared — pricing, lift strength, adhesive, sourcing, AU shipping and which to pick.

-Published 14 May 2026 Updated 14 May 2026 7 min readBy RhinoGear Editorial Team
+14 May 2026 7 min readReviewed by RhinoGear Editorial Team Fact-checked

 The short answer

 Both are Australian-marketed nasal strip brands.
 GOAT positions hard around athletes and combat sports; RhinoGear sits in the broader sleep + training + recovery category and is TGA-listed (ARTG 508285).
-On lift strength they're close — RhinoGear's dual-spring band is firmer, GOAT runs softer adhesive.
+On lift strength they're close — RhinoGear's triple-spring band is firmer, GOAT runs softer adhesive.
 RhinoGear is usually cheaper per strip, includes a sleep mouth-tape bundle option, and ships free AU-wide over $50.
 GOAT is the pick if you specifically want a combat-sport-coded brand identity.

 Quick comparison